-This section of the NOVA Region Dashboard is designed to provide an overview of the One Region report and quick access to key data pieces found in the report.
-The study summarizes and reports on immigration in the Northern Virginia region.
+This section of the NOVA Region Dashboard is designed to provide an overview of the One Region reports and quick access to key data pieces found in the report.
+The One Region reports summarize and report on immigration in the Northern Virginia region.
 This One Region immigration dashboard provides data not only of the overall Northern Virginia region, but also on the localities within the region.

 A webinar was hosted on October 21, 2020.
 For copies of the presentations and video recording go to the webinar webpage.

 The One Region report is a comprehensive picture of new Americans in Northern Virginia (NOVA).
 It highlights the size and rapid growth in the immigrant population in the region and their impact on the local economy, including injecting more money into local businesses, property markets, and municipal budgets as consumers, homebuyers, and taxpayers.